EDUCATION PROGRAM SPECIALIST II *REPOST*

 Applicants must include their resume and provide sufficient information on the application to document that they satisfy the minimum qualifications for this recruitment.
 Please do not put "See Resume" in the job duties section of your application; your application will not be considered.

 If you utilize fax or regular mail as the option to submit required attachments, you will need to resubmit these documents each time you apply for a new position that requires the attachments.
-Additionally, you must include the following information on each page of the attachment you submit in order to ensure that we append the attachments to the correct recruitment: First and Last Name, Recruitment Number, and the last 4 digits of your SS# and indicate application for - Education Program Specialist II – Lead Specialist, Student Behavior and School Climate Initiatives PIN# 039607 (JobAps# 18-005056-0012)
+Additionally, you must include the following information on each page of the attachment you submit in order to ensure that we append the attachments to the correct recruitment: First and Last Name, Recruitment Number, and the last 4 digits of your SS# and indicate application for Education Program Specialist II, Interagency Education Program Specialist –contractual pin # 102665 - (JobAps #19-005056-0012).

 Mailing Address: Maryland State Department of Education, Office of Human Resources, 200 West Baltimore Street, Baltimore, Maryland 21201.
 Fax: 410-333-8950 – This fax number is for Department of Education recruitment actions only.